-Rex Brynen is Professor of Political Science at Mcgill University, where he specializes in Middle East politics, development, and security issues.
-He has served as a member of the Political and Security Policy Staff of the (Canadian) Department of Foreign Affairs and International Trade, as an intelligence analyst for the Privy Council Office, and as a consultant to CIDA, the International Development Research Centre, the World Bank, United Nations agencies, and others.
+Rex Brynen is Professor of Political Science at McGill University, where he specializes in Middle East politics, development, and security issues.
+He is author or editor of eleven books on the politics of the region.
+He has also served as a a Nonresident Senior Fellow at the Atlantic Council, a member of the Political and Security Policy Staff of the (Canadian) Department of Foreign Affairs, an intelligence analyst for the Privy Council Office, and as a consultant to the International Development Research Centre, the World Bank, United Nations agencies, and others.
 In 2011 received the International Studies Association’s Deborah Gerner Innovative Teaching Award for his work with classroom simulations.
 He can be reached at rex.brynen (@) mcgill.ca, or on Twitter as @rexbrynen.

-Gary Milante is an economist with an interest in game theory.
+Gary Milante, an economist with an interest in game theory, is a founding editor of PAXsims.
 He currently directs the Macroeconomics of Security project for the Stockholm International Peace Research Institute (SIPRI), splitting his time between Washington DC and Stockholm.
 Before SIPRI, Gary worked for the World Bank on development in challenging environments of conflict and fragility, and was the team economist for the World Development Report 2011 on conflict, security, and development.
 For the Bank he designed and delivered the Carana simulation more than a dozen times in the Bank’s fragile states strategy course.
 Additionally, he enjoys game play and design, time permitting.
 Occasionally Gary tweets from @gmilante and he can be reached at milante (@) SIPRI.org

 PAXsims also welcomes guest contributions.
 Among those who have contributed in the past are: